 THE COST OF LOYALTY

 Can the Old Testament help us in our world today?
-Our culture is so different to theirs, can we read the Old Testament and be transformed as we are so easily when we read the New Testament?
-My answer is absolutely, when you truly understand the culture and journey of the people in the Old Testament, their bravery, their valour, their strength, in following the one true God, I am constantly overwhelmed and inspired to follow in their footsteps.
-It is really quite incredible considering the Holy Spirit was not dwelling in them but resided on them for empowerment.
+Our culture is so different now, can we read the Old Testament and be as transformed as we are by the New Testament?
+My answer: absolutely.
+When you truly understand the culture and journey of the people in the Old Testament, their bravery, their valor, their strength in following the one true God, you’ll be constantly overwhelmed, as I am, and inspired to follow in their footsteps.
+It is really quite incredible, considering the Holy Spirit was not dwelling in them but resided on them for empowerment.
 Do a quick study on Pneumatology in the Old Testament for more on this.

-When we come to this tiny book of Ruth, it can become relegated to a romance novel with not much theological content but I beg to differ and Michael Els, our TYB contributor, is going to show you how much punch this tiny book contains.
-Actually, the NKJV Study Bible says “This poignant, fascinating, emotionally gripping, and historically significant narrative might be called the Crown Jewel of the Old Testament.
-Herein is not only a literary masterpiece, but a record of the genealogy of David, the crowned king of Israel appointed by God to sire the line leading to the Messiah’s royal and endless rule.”
+When we come to this tiny Book of Ruth, it can become relegated to a romance novel with not much theological content.
+I beg to differ on this and Michael Els, our TYB contributor, is going to show you how much punch this tiny book contains in the following Deep Dive.
+The NKJV Study Bible says, ‘This poignant, fascinating, emotionally gripping, and historically significant narrative might be called the Crown Jewel of the Old Testament.
+Herein is not only a literary masterpiece, but a record of the genealogy of David, the crowned king of Israel appointed by God to sire the line leading to the Messiah’s royal and endless rule’.
 What a book we are about to read!

-As you read Ruth take your time and think about the cultural aspects they are presenting to you, you will get so much more out of the book, think about Ruth gathering wheat for food, think about Boaz sharing a contract with his shoe!
-Write down your thoughts about Boaz as he saves Ruth and Naomi from death and think about our ‘Kinsman-Redeemer’ who saved us and gave us eternal life.
-There is so much in this incredible book, today I want to focus on one theme of loyalty and Ruth’s loyalty came at a time where everyone else was looking after themselves.
+As you read Ruth, take your time and think about the cultural aspects they are presenting to you, you will get so much more out of the book.
+Think about Ruth gathering wheat for food, think about Boaz sharing a contract with his shoe!
+Write down your thoughts about Boaz as he saves Ruth and Naomi from death and think about our ‘Kinsman-Redeemer’, who saved us and gave us eternal life.
+There is so much in this incredible book, and today I want to focus on the theme of loyalty.
+Ruth’s loyalty came at a time where everyone else was looking after themselves.
 Let me show you!

-“Not only was Israel embroiled in chaos at this time, but most of the ancient world was as well.
-The Egyptians, Hittites and Mesopotamians were in general decline, Greece was undergoing political upheaval; and the Sea Peoples (which included the Philistines) were wreaking havoc in the Mediterranean basin.”
+Here we find that the Book of Ruth was set in a time of self-preservation, with everyone doing as they saw fit.
+Keener in the Cultural Bible Background expands on this: ‘Not only was Israel embroiled in chaos at this time, but most of the ancient world was as well.
+The Egyptians, Hittites and Mesopotamians were in general decline, Greece was undergoing political upheaval; and the Sea Peoples (which included the Philistines) were wreaking havoc in the Mediterranean basin’.

-And into this chaos and confusion we throw a famine and we find the setting for this incredible story of redemption.
-Now the author introduces Naomi, Ruth and Orpah, having just all lost their husbands, Naomi losing her husband and her sons and now we have total chaos.
-They are in Moab a foreign land for Naomi and without provision.
+Into this chaos and confusion, we throw a famine and we find the setting for this incredible story of redemption.
+Now, the author introduces Naomi, Ruth and Orpah, having just all lost their husbands, Naomi also losing both her sons and now we have total chaos.
+They are in Moab, a foreign land for Naomi and without provision.

 Now in this culture today we look at this situation and probably do not understand the complexity of how bad this is – you can see the dire situation Naomi finds herself in with her seemingly over dramatic statement in 1:20-21 “Don’t call me Naomi, she told them “Call me Mara, because the Almighty has made my life very bitter.
 I went away full but the Lord has brought me back empty.
 Why call me Naomi?
 The Lord has afflicted me; the Almighty has brought misfortune upon me.”